awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-fgw.md

 ### Setting the Local Console Password from the Storage Gateway Console<a name="set-password-fgw"></a>

 When you log in to the local console for the first time, you log in to the VM with the default credentials\.
 For all types of gateways, you use default credentials\.
-For volume and tape gateways, the user name is `sguser` and the password is `sgpassword`\.
-For file gateways, the user name is `admin` and the password is `password`\.
+The user name is `admin` and the password is `password`\.

 We recommend that you always set a new password immediately after you create your new gateway\.
 You can set this password from the AWS Storage Gateway console rather than the local console if you want\.
 You don't need to know the default password to set a new password\.